dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 * Debugging Support

-Ability to allow debugging tools to implement generic object browsers by utilizing the standardized information and data model.
-Example:
+Debugging tools are needed that implement generic object browsers, which use standard data models and/or retrieve formal language descriptions from the devices themselves.
+As one example, the
 NRF Bluetooth Smart sniffer from Nordic Semiconductor {{nRF-Sniffer}} can be used to display services and characteristics defined by the Bluetooth SIG.
+As another example, AllJoyn Explorer {{AllJoynExplorer}} can be used to browse and interact with any resource exposed by an AllJoyn device, including both standard and vendor-defined data models, by retrieving the formal descriptions from the device at runtime.

 * Translation

-The ability for gateways and other similar devices to dynamically translate (or map) one data model to another one.
+Gateways and other similar devices need to dynamically translate (or map) one data model to another one.
 An example of this idea can be found in {{UDI}}.

+TODO: Probably need to list other examples discussed in the workshop as well.

 * Runtime Discovery